 Thanks to Maré de Março’s work, historical sites in the region are being discovered, such as the old Ingá-Açu Mill, a 19th-century ruin.
 Now, their challenge is to get the site, along with another 15 in the area, recognized and listed as protected national historical landmarks.
 “The official histories have been neglecting some of the main achievements of people from Itaparica,” says Brito.

-Working with Associação de Estudantes de Itaparica (AEITA), the activist is preparing a book to document the stories official sources do not tell about the island.
-“It is important that our young people get closer to the past so that they can identify with their place and strengthen their identity and self-esteem”, says Brito, who teaches history in a course offered by the association.
+Working with Associação de Estudantes da Ilha de Itaparica (AEITA), the activist is preparing a book to document the stories official sources do not tell about the island.
+“It is important that our young people get closer to the past so that they can identify with their home and strengthen their identity and self-esteem”, says Brito, who teaches history in a course offered by the association.
 “It will be a turning point between what you’ve learned at school, and what has been forgotten and needs to be remembered,” says Adriano Alcantara, vice president of AEITA.

 Creating a sense of belonging is one of the main goals of the initiative, since the desire to leave the island is expressed by most of the 400 young people who have so far attended AEITA’s course.
 “We want to prove that we can live here and have a life of abundance and prosperity: A simple, but more humane life,” says Brito.